reedhewitt/rollup-plugin-squirrelly/README.md

 This plugin applies the [Squirrelly](https://squirrelly.js.org/) renderer to the input files, which is awesome for generating a static site.
 Inspired by [vite-plugin-handlebars](https://github.com/alexlafroscia/vite-plugin-handlebars).

+## Usage

-Supposing you have some HTML template files in `./src`, some HTML partials in `./partials`, and a JSON file with template values in `./data.json`, your `vite.config.js` could look like:
+Supposing you have some HTML files in `./src`, some partials in `./partials`, and a JSON file with template values in `./data.json`, your `vite.config.js` could look like:

 ```js
 import Squirelly from 'vite-plugin-squirrelly';